Reporting identity theft or fraud

 - File a crime report

-- Keep all papers, receipts, cancelled checks, mail from companies, etc. related to this crime.
+- Keep all papers, receipts, canceled checks, mail from companies, etc. related to this crime.
 You may be asked for copies of your records.

 - Contact the following groups to notify them that you are a victim of identity theft or fraud.
 You may be asked for your crime report number.